shreyashr/DR/README.md

 First run the server code, on one terminal by creating an executable using the following command,

-gcc -o batteryserver batteryserver.c
+a)gcc -o batteryserver batteryserver.c

-./batteryserver
+b)./batteryserver

 Now in another terminal create the executable for the client and run it,

-gcc -o batteryclient batteryclient.c
+c)gcc -o batteryclient batteryclient.c

-./batteryclient
+d)./batteryclient

 Now repeat the same commands for the bucket by replacing the word "battery", by "bucket", in both server and client commands.